weijiahan/vim_runtime/sources_non_forked/vim-autoformat/README.md

 Note that compatible `ruby-beautify-0.94.0` or higher version.
 Here is the link to the repository: https://github.com/erniebrodeur/ruby-beautify.
 This beautifier developed and tested with ruby `2.0+`, so you can have weird results with earlier ruby versions.

+* `gofmt` for __Golang__.
+The default golang formatting program is shipped with the golang distribution.
+Make sure `gofmt` is in your PATH (if golang is installed properly, it should be).
+Here is the link to the installation: https://golang.org/doc/install

 How can I change the behaviour of formatters, or add one myself?
 ----------------------------------------------------------------